Instant Game Night Reviews: Downforce

 Playing Time 20-40 Minutes

-Downforce is a high stakes racing game where players take control of their own racing team and guide their drivers around the track, hoping to reach victory and earn the 1st place grand prize.
+Downforce is a high stakes racing-style board game where players take control of their own racing team and guide their drivers around the track, hoping to reach victory and earn the 1st place grand prize.
 But only a fool doesn't hedge their bets.
 As the owner of a racing team, of course you are betting on yourself.
 But if you fall behind, why not throw a little bet on the team that's in the lead?
 It's only money after all......

 Below you will find a brief summary of the game play along with our thoughts on whether or not Downforce is a good game to bring to your next game night get-together.